esper-io/console_docs/docs/compliance-policy/create-policy.md

 ![](./images/createpolicy/8-typeofuser.png)

-This app offers a reduced number of settings:
+This application offers a reduced number of settings:

 -   Wi-Fi: Change the Wi-Fi access point used by the device.